DexterHuang/CyberCodeOnline/contribution/notes/files/Elin4.md

 Elin had known her brother would protest, but she also knew their love for their mother would win in the end.

-"Goddammit bebo we can't do this right now.
+"Goddammit, Bebo, we can't do this right now.
 I want her to have the best."

 "And what? the best is your money?
 You can't throw money at everything Elin- You haven't even visited in months!
 And what you wanna swoop in now? "